News · Cataract surgery · Updated May 2026

 During modern cataract surgery (phacoemulsification), the cloudy natural lens is broken up and removed through a 2.2 mm corneal incision.
 The thin transparent posterior capsule — the back wall of the lens bag — is left in place.
 Your foldable acrylic intraocular lens is then implanted into this preserved capsular bag, where it sits secured for life.

-A small number of residual lens epithelial cells (LECs) inevitably remain on the inside of the capsular bag after surgery, no matter how meticulously the surgeon polishes the bag.
+A small number of residual lens epithelial cells inevitably remain on the inside of the capsular bag after surgery, no matter how meticulously the surgeon polishes the bag.
 Over months and years, these cells can:

 • Multiply (proliferate) across the back of the capsule